e5pe0n/e5pe0n.github.io/docs/_posts/Haskell/2021-01-17-Note-Haskell-1.md

 ## Newtype Declarations

-newtype declarations are to improve type safety without affecting perfomance
+newtype declarations are to improve type safety without affecting perfomance.
+it must have *Constructor* such as `N` in below example.

 ```hs
 newtype Nat = N Int